-- they are held for trading; - they are designated as such under the fair value option, on the assumption that the fair value can be reliably determined.
+- they are held for trading; - they are a financial asset within the scope of IAS 39 but different from investments in equity instruments, whose fair value can be reliably determined.

 Trading generally means frequent buying and selling with the aim of generating profit on short-term price fluctuations.